lfoppiano/pdfalto-evaluation/results/pdfalto/20250803-results-linux-arm64.md

 | Chars (spaces)    | -2.306    | -8.365853658536585 | -8.064                | -2.0102933607822955   |
 | Tokens            | -2.306    | -8.365853658536585 | -7.683                | -2.0020586721564593   |

+Conclusion here: XPDF branch extracts more characters and tokens than the master branch.